 \section{Abstract}

-The main goal of this paper is to establish bounds for higher dimensional divergence and isoperimetric functions.
-We show that, for mapping class groups of surfaces, these families of functions exhibit phase transitions at the rank (as measured by $3\cdot\mbox{genus}+\mbox{number of punctures}-3$).
-Key steps in our estimates are the decomposition of simplicial hypersurfaces into round hypersurfaces, and a method to obtain lower bounds for higher divergence from lower bounds for zero-divergence.
-We exploit the same techniques to provide inductive constructions of CAT(0)--spaces with co-compact group actions, such that the divergence below the rank is (exactly) a polynomial function of our choice, with degree arbitrarily large compared to the dimension.
+In this paper we investigate the higher dimensional divergence functions of mapping class groups of surfaces and of $CAT(0)$--groups.
+We show that, for mapping class groups of surfaces, these functions exhibit phase transitions at the rank (as measured by $3\cdot\mbox{genus}+\mbox{number of punctures}-3$).
+We also provide inductive constructions of $CAT(0)$--spaces with co-compact group actions, for which the divergence below the rank is (exactly) a polynomial function of our choice, with degree arbitrarily large compared to the dimension.